 For the justice system, this rapid digital transformation required more than just a virtual space to meet.
 Court staff needed to adopt technology that could create a secure, inclusive environment — one that people from every socioeconomic position could easily access and use.
 Moreover, judiciaries needed to leverage solutions that offered accessibility features designed to empower and include all walks of life.
 Enter: Zoom.

-Through the adoption of Zoom, state and local courts not only enabled continuity, but found that the new format generated better outcomes and experiences.
+Through the adoption of Zoom, state and local municipal courts not only enabled continuity, but found that the new virtual court proceedings generated better outcomes and experiences.
 Suddenly, the courtroom became a more equitable place.
-Physical barriers and travel costs no longer mattered, cutting back on the thousands of dollars previously spent on litigations.
+With virtual hearings and courtrooms, physical barriers and travel costs no longer mattered, cutting back on the thousands of dollars previously spent on litigations.

 The courtroom also became a happier place — colorized by happier attendees, reduced tension, and more active participation from all parties.